Between the mountains

 When will a Adrienne Bolland museum be created?

 Article written for Ligeris Media on the occasion of #MuseumWeek, #WomenMWDay

 Article on Wikipedia (in English)

 “La rebelle des Andes”, podcast de l’émission “Autant en emporte l’Histoire” on France Inter *.
 Septembre 27, 2015.

 * A major French public radio channel and part of Radio France

 Interview dated April 19, 1972.
 Rebroadcasted on the radio show “Radioscopie de Jacques Chancel”, France Inter, July 25, 2016.

 Martine Laporte, “Adrienne Bolland, la déesse des Andes”, Villalobos Éditions, 2015.

-Anne Vanier, named as an author “Coline Béry”, is the expert of Adrienne Bolland’s life.
+** Anne Vanier, whose author’s name is “Coline Béry”, is the specialist in the history of Adrienne Bolland.